-1. When the person demands an immediate appearance before a Magistrate; or

-2. In any other event when the person is issued a traffic citation by an authorized person and refuses to give his written promise to appear in court as hereinafter provided.
+- 1. When the person demands an immediate appearance before a Magistrate; or - 2.
+In any other event when the person is issued a traffic citation by an authorized person and refuses to give his written promise to appear in court as hereinafter provided.

 § 16-106.
-When officer has option to take person before a Magistrate be taken before a Magistrate as hereinbefore provided, the person shall, in the discretion of the officer, either be given a traffic citation as hereinafter provided, or be taken without unnecessary delay before the proper Magistrate, as specified in 47 CNCA § 16-110 in any of the following cases:
+When officer has option to take person before a Magistrate

+Whenever any person is halted by a peace officer for any violation of this act and is not required to be taken before a Magistrate as hereinbefore provided, the person shall, in the discretion of the officer, either be given a traffic citation as hereinafter provided, or be taken without unnecessary delay before the proper Magistrate, as specified in 47 CNCA § 16-110 in any of the following cases: